wlock20/sca2-home-exercises/README.md

-# bootcamp19-exercises
+# SCA 2 Exercises

-Exercises for the 2019 DEV Winter bootcamp
+Exercises for the 2019 SCA 2